mumo-esther/Js-best-practices/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 To Do list: list structure
+# 📖 Does my coding partner follow JS best practices?
  <a name="about-project"></a>

-**To Do list** "To-do list" is used to lists the things that you need to do and allows you to mark them as complete.
-This is built using ES6 and Webpack!
+**Does my coding partner follow JS best practices?**  allows you to review your coding partners code

 ## 🛠 Built With <a name="built-with"></a>